top of page

 Showing empathy means that you understand the challenges, pain points and fears that occupy your customers’ minds.
 It creates a deeper connection between you and the people you serve.

-Throughout the global coronavirus crisis, some brands have turned up their empathy dial and adapted the way they do business to meet consumers’ and society’s needs.
-(Luxury fashion brands Burberry and Mulberry spring to mind, turning over their production to create much-needed PPE for the NHS.)
-Actions speak louder than words.
+Throughout the coronavirus crisis, brands turned up their empathy dial and adapted the way they did business to meet consumers’ and society’s needs.
+(Remember when luxury fashion brands Burberry and Mulberry turned over their production to create much-needed PPE for the NHS?)

-So how do you adapt your language and communications to be more empathic whilst maintaining your brand voice?
+So how do you adapt your language and communications to be more empathic while maintaining your brand voice?

 Seek first to understand

-If you work in marketing, the chances are that you’ll have access to this booty.
-If you work in comms it might be harder to come by (comms departments have not traditionally been the generators or curators of customer data).
+If you work in marketing, the chances are that you’ll already have access to this booty.
+If you work in comms, it might be harder to come by (comms departments have not traditionally been the generators or curators of customer data).

 Understanding your online users is crucial too.
-If you haven’t already developed a set of user personas for your website, we strongly recommend you do so.
-It’ll help you to define the characteristics of your website visitors including demographics, interests, beliefs – all the things you need to know in order to inspire them to take action.
+If you haven’t already developed a set of user personas for your website, it's a good idea to do so.
+It’ll help you define the characteristics of your website visitors including demographics, interests, beliefs – all the things you need to know in order to inspire them to take action.

 Adjust your tone according to the context